lucblender/simple_canvas/HOW_TO_BUILD.md

 The _Led_holder_main_ is easier to put, it will clip itself thanks to some switch.
 The _Blocker_destination_ will clip itself on the _Led_holder_main_ piece.

 Finally, you can solder the 1st led to some VCC, GND, and the DIN according to the cheat sheet.
 Search for neopixel as component type.
-You can test all the leds with the test code.
-No need to uncomment anything this time, in the setup they are all turned on in light red.
+You can test all the leds with the test code by uncommenting l112 ```#define TEST_NEOPIXELS```.
+All leds are turned on in a light red.

 ##### Leds noise